 Rejections are something that nobody looks forward to, but fortunately, Apple rejections are often easy to fix.
 With Apple’s recent changes to their iTunes Connect interface, resubmitting your app for review after a rejection can be quick and painless.

-Who must resubmit my app for me, is this something I can do myself?
+Who must resubmit my app for me, is this something that requires republishing new code?

 This depends on the rejection.
-If the issue requires a full rebuild of the app (like for audio background play rejections, issues with the app icon/splash loading screen, etc.) then we’ll need to take care of it for you.
+If the issue requires a full rebuild of the app (like for audio background play rejections, issues with the app icon/splash loading screen, etc.) then we’ll need to correct the issue, regenerate the source code, compile in XCODE, then upload new files.
 However, most rejections don’t require a rebuild.
-If you control the content, then most likely you can handle it on your end.
+If you control the content, then most likely it can be handled without republishig.
 Examples would be rejections based on tab content, app design, and metadata (app name, description, rating, keywords, screenshots, etc.).

 Resubmitting an App